Nebraska Veterans Benefits & Disabled Veterans Benefits

 In order to receive the preference, veterans or spouses must have passing scores on all parts or phases of the examination.
 This preference is only for jobs in state agencies.

 Nebraska Veterans Aid Fund (NVA)

-The Nebraska Veterans Aid Fund was established back in 1921 and assists veterans, their spouses, and dependents when an unforeseen emergency occurs, disrupting their lives, and when other resources are not immediately available.
+The Nebraska Veterans Aid Fund is for veterans, spouses, and dependents in times of emergency when other resources are “not immediately available.”
 Veterans with an honorable discharge can qualify.
-Aid can only be used for food, fuel, shelter, wearing apparel, funeral, medical, and surgical items.
+NVA funds may be used for food, fuel, shelter, wearing apparel, funeral, medical, and surgical items.

-For more information regarding Nebraska veterans’ benefits, please visit – Nebraska Department of Veterans Affairs
+For more information regarding Nebraska veterans’ benefits, please see the Nebraska Department of Veterans Affairs.

 - National Guard Pay and Reserve Pay